Holiday rentals in York

 Both ancient and modern, York is a small gem of a city that manages to showcase two millennia of British history in the grandest of style.
 The fortress walls that encircle the city, set along the banks of the River Ouse, are just the beginning of its attractions.
 Beyond them rise the great towers of its famed Gothic cathedral, York Minster, and an incomparably pretty run of perfectly preserved medieval streets.
 Roman soldiers founded the city in 71 AD — their towers, baths, and roads survive — and the Vikings also made it their home; the story of their 9th-century invasion is superbly told at the famous Jorvik Center.
 From the timber frames of 14th-century guildhalls to the stone facades of Georgian buildings like the Mansion House, not to mention a beloved National Railway Museum, no city has created a living history quite like York.

-Top things to do in York
+What are the top things to do in York?

 York Minster